divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 Each participating DAP implementation may provide one or more container images, one for each protocol role it implements. (client, leader, helper, and collector) A list of available container images will be maintained for each role.
 Implementations may want to submit a single aggregator image in both the leader list and helper list.
 The test runner will fetch each container using the given repository, image name, and tag.

-When the container’s entry point executable is run, it should start up an HTTP server listening on port 8080.
+When the container’s entry point executable is run, it SHALL start up an HTTP server listening on port 8080.
 In all cases, the container will serve the endpoints described in {{test-api}} (particularly, the subsection appropriate to its protocol role).
-In the case of a helper or leader container, it should also serve the endpoints specified by [DAP-PPM] on the same port, at some relative path.
+In the case of a helper or leader container, it SHALL also serve the endpoints specified by [DAP-PPM] on the same port, at some relative path.
 The container should run indefinitely, and the test runner will terminate the container on completion of the test case.
 (While DAP-PPM requires HTTPS connections, only using HTTP between containers simplifies test setup.
 Putting TLS client/server interop out-of-scope for these tests is acceptable, as it’s not of interest.)

-Log output should be captured into the directory “/logs” inside the container.
+Log output SHOULD be captured into the directory “/logs” inside the container.
 This will be copied out to the host for inspection on completion of the test case.

 No environment variables or volume mounts will be provided to the containers.

 # Interoperation Test API {#test-api}

 Each container will have an HTTP server listening on port 8080 for commands from the test runner.
-Requests and responses for each endpoint listed below will be encoded JSON objects {{!RFC8729}}, with media type `application/json`.
-All binary blobs (i.e. task IDs, HPKE configurations, and verification keys) will be encoded as strings with base64url {{!RFC4648}}, inside the JSON objects.
+Requests and responses for each endpoint listed below SHALL be encoded JSON objects {{!RFC8729}}, with media type `application/json`.
+All binary blobs (i.e. task IDs, HPKE configurations, and verification keys) SHALL be encoded as strings with base64url {{!RFC4648}}, inside the JSON objects.

 Each of these test APIs should return a status code of 200 OK if the command was received, recognized, and parsed successfully, regardless of whether any underlying DAP-PPM request succeeded or failed.
 The DAP-level success or failure will be included in the test API response body.
-If a request is made to an endpoint starting with “/internal/test/”, but not listed here, a status code of 404 Not Found should be returned, to simplify the introduction of new test APIs.
+If a request is made to an endpoint starting with “/internal/test/”, but not listed here, a status code of 404 Not Found SHOULD be returned, to simplify the introduction of new test APIs.

 ## Common Structures